• Skip to primary navigation

 Salad Ingredients

-1. Red Cabbage- The main ingredient of the salad is red cabbage.
-It can be stored several weeks in the refrigerator and it is inexpensive to buy.
-Therefore it is the perfect food to have on hand if you cannot go to the grocery store very often.
-Choose a cabbage that is intact, with tight leaves and heavy for its size.
+1. Red/Purple Cabbage- The main ingredient of the salad is red cabbage.
+It can be stored for several weeks in the refrigerator, and it is inexpensive to buy.
+Therefore, it is the perfect food to have on hand if you cannot go to the grocery store very often.
+Choose an intact cabbage with tight leaves and heavy for its size.
 Red Cabbage is available year-round at your grocery store.

-2. Onions-I like to use sweet onions however any white or yellow onion will work.
-It may seem like the recipe calls for a lot of onions but they add a nice flavor to the salad and mellow out after the salad has marinated for a few hours.
-However, if you do not like onions you can use half the amount or leave them totally out of the salad.
-If you do not have onions, you could substitute 1 teaspoon of onion powder.
+2. Onions: I like to use sweet onions, but any white or yellow onions will work.
+It may seem like the recipe calls for many onions, but they add a nice flavor to the salad and mellow out after it has marinated for a few hours.
+If you do not like onions, you can use half the amount or leave them totally out of the salad.
+You could substitute 1 teaspoon of onion powder if you do not have onions.

 Vinaigrette Ingredients

-1. Red Wine Vinegar- Use any vinegar you have in your pantry.
-I prefer red wine vinegar, however, you could also use white wine vinegar, rice vinegar, or apple cider vinegar just to name a few.
+1. Red Wine Vinegar—Use any vinegar you have in your pantry.
+I prefer red wine vinegar, but you could also use white wine vinegar, rice vinegar, or apple cider vinegar, to name a few.

-2. Olive oil- Canola or vegetable oil will also work in this recipe.
-However, any mild oil works in the salad.
+2. Olive oil—Canola or vegetable oil will also work in this recipe.
+However, any mild oil will work in the salad.

 3. White granulated sugar- Sugar is needed to offset the vinegar.
-It is important to use it in the salad or it will be too tart.
+Using it in the salad is important, or it will be too tart.
 You could add more sugar, but I would not recommend decreasing the amount called for in the recipe.

 4. Salt- This recipe uses Kosher salt.
-If you use a fine grain salt, cut the amount in half.
+If you use fine-grain salt, cut the amount in half.

-5. Ground Pepper- Coarse ground pepper is called for in this recipe.
-If you use a fine grind pepper, cut the amount in half.
+5. Ground Pepper—This recipe calls for coarse ground pepper.
+If you use a fine-grind pepper, cut the amount in half.

 How to make Red Cabbage Salad